STRICT LIMITATION

 GLAZING

-IN THE MASTER PAINTING
+IN MASTER PAINTING

 "The good is not always recognized,

-But that doesn't mean you have to stop being good.
+but that doesn't mean you have to stop being good.
 This is and remains my principle."

 Queen Louise of Prussia